aws-samples/cfn101-workshop/content/intermediate/operations/stacksets/index.md

     1. Wait for `DELETE-STACK-INSTANCE` operation to complete and run the following command to delete the **StackSets**
     :::code{language=shell showLineNumbers=false showCopyAction=true}
     aws cloudformation delete-stack-set \
-    --stack-set-name example-ec2instance-workshop
+    --stack-set-name cfn-workshop-ec2instance
     :::
-    1. Follow the steps 1-2 for other two stack setrs, and in the following order: `example-securitygroup-workshop`, and `example-network-workshop`.
+    1. Follow the steps 1-2 for other two stack setrs, and in the following order: `cfn-workshop-security`, and `cfn-workshop-network`.
     ::::
     ::::tab{id="local" label="Local development"}

     **How to delete AWS CloudFormation stacks within stack set**

     1. Navigate to the [AWS CloudFormation StackSets console.](https://console.aws.amazon.com/cloudformation/home#/stacksets)
     1. Select the CloudFormation stack set you want to delete the stacks from.
-Choose the last stack set you created, i.e., `example-ec2instance-workshop`.
+Choose the last stack set you created, i.e., `cfn-workshop-ec2instance`.
     1. From top-right section of the page, select **Actions**, and choose **Delete stacks from StackSet**.
     1. Under **Accounts**, select **Deploy stacks in accounts** under **Deployment locations**.
     1. Under **Account numbers** enter the 12-digit AWS account ID for the account you are using for this lab.
     1. For **Specify regions** select **Add all regions**.
 This will automatically select the AWS Regions that the StackSet deployed stacks into.
 Choose **Next**.
     1. The **Status** changes to `PENDING`.
     1. Refresh until the **Status** changes to `SUCCEEDED`.
-    1. Follow steps 2 through 8 for the other two stack sets, and in the following order: `example-securitygroup-workshop`, and `example-network-workshop`.
+    1. Follow steps 2 through 8 for the other two stack sets, and in the following order: `cfn-workshop-security`, and `cfn-workshop-network`.

     Now that you have deleted stacks within each StackSet, you will now choose to delete the empty StackSet.